mattbradburyuk/mushroom/README.md

 # Mushroom
-My crack at making something a bit like Truffle
+My crack at making something a bit like Truffle...

 Mushroom is a tool kit for working with Ethereum Solidity Smart contracts, it includes:

-* Contract compilation supporting multi-contract, multi file compilation
+ * Contract compilation, supporting multi-contract, multi file compilation
-* Contract deployer which will push the compiled contracts onto your blockchain
+ * Contract deployer, which will push the compiled contracts onto an Ethereum blockchain
-* Contract helper generation, which generate a node.js contract specific abstraction for easy interaction with your contract
+ * Contract helper generator, which generate a node.js contract specific abstraction for easy interaction with your contract

  Note: I wrote this on a mac, I haven't tested it on any other platforms yet